 - Pricing – Choose a product considering your budget, requirements, and value for money.

-- Support Level – Better user support ensures a seamless experience by providing quick, comprehensive troubleshooting service.
+- Support Level – Better user support ensures a seamless experience by providing a quick, comprehensive troubleshooting service.

 - Remote guests – This allows you to add guests to your live stream from anywhere around the world; an important feature for producing collaborative events.